What is the Pet Dog Ambassador Program?

 Get Involved.
 Your Local DogSmith may be a Licensed Instructor and/or Assessor.
 They may list group classes that are open for enrollment or be able to help you work through the program in private lessons.

-To earn your Ambassador title, you will have to work through the training and then enroll your dog into the program.
+To earn your Pet Dog Ambassador title, you will have to work through the training and then enroll your dog into the program.
 Your local DogSmith can help you do this.
-The Ambassador levels are
+The Ambassador levels are as follows.
+On successful completion of each level you will receive a certificate and a medallion for your dog.

 The Five Levels – Building on Each Skill